Emad Shargi is an Iranian-American businessman. He was born in Iran but left as a child, as did his wife, Bahareh Amidi Shargi, a poet.

 Emad completed a bachelor’s degree in economics from the University of Maryland and a master’s in management information systems from the George Washington University in Washington, DC.
 He worked for years in Dubai, United Arab Emirates, as a partner at Executive Aircraft Sales.

-In March 2018, about 20 members of Iran’s Islamic Revolutionary Guard Corps (IRGC) entered the Shargis’ home and arrested Emad, according to the Iran Prison Atlas run by the nonprofit United for Iran.
+On April 23, 2018, over a dozen agents of the authorities entered the Shargis’ home and arrested Emad.
 There are conflicting reports about whether Bahareh was also arrested.
-The IRGC also seized the Shargis’ passports and electronic equipment.
+The regime also seized the Shargis’ passports and electronic equipment.

 To public knowledge, Emad is the first and only American hostage of Iran taken after Joseph R. Biden Jr. was elected president of the United States.

 Treatment in Captivity

 After his first arrest on April 23, 2018, Emad was jailed for eight months at the notoriously brutal Evin Prison in Tehran and spent part of that time in solitary confinement.
 He was held in the prison’s ward 2A, which is controlled by the IRGC’s intelligence branch, and questioned about his travel and commercial dealings.
 Bahareh was also questioned and warned that they would retaliate if she spoke with U.S. officials or the media.
 The authorities released Emad in December 2018.

 About six weeks after Emad was arrested again in December 2020, his family said in a statement that they “have no idea where he is or who has him.”
 His daughters said in April 2021 that they “have no way of knowing how he is, except for a couple of short, monitored phone calls.”
 They added: “He is trapped in terrible conditions during a deadly pandemic and is being refused a vaccine.”